The Coorong

 What are some of the major infrastructure and planning changes likely to influence the The Coorong SA2?

-Key infrastructure and planning changes likely to influence the The Coorong SA2 include: Summerfield Battery (Construction); Gifford Hill (Dev.
-Application); Murray Bridge Residential Growth Areas (Planning); Murray Bridge Soldiers Memorial Hospital Emergency Department Redevelopment (Completed); and Murray Bridge Community Dental Clinic (Completed).
+Key infrastructure and planning changes likely to influence the The Coorong SA2 include: Summerfield Battery (Construction); Gifford Hill (Construction); Murray Bridge Residential Growth Areas (Planning); Murray Bridge Soldiers Memorial Hospital Emergency Department Redevelopment (Completed); and Murray Bridge Community Dental Clinic (Completed).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting the The Coorong SA2?